hosiangchindarren/MindSpace/README.md

 <ins>Timeline</ins>

 Milestone 1 - Technical proof of concept:
-Linking a database to portions of the UI
+- Establish a backend using Firebase
-2 functional pages that can be navigated between
+- 2 functional pages that can be navigated between

 Milestone 2 - Prototype:
-Full Implementation of the core features
+- Full Implementation of the core features
-Linking database to the aforementioned functions.
+- Linking database to the aforementioned functions.

 Milestone 3 - Extended system:
-Implement all extension features.
+- Implement all extension features.
-Conduct testing and bug fixing.
+- Conduct testing and bug fixing.

 **Tech Stack**